 The deep desire to win back one’s partner’s affections post infidelity is called hysterical bonding.
-This is most commonly with respect to the infidelity of a sexual nature.
+This is most common in cases of infidelity of a sexual nature.

 Let’s look into the various signs of the phenomenon of hysterical bonding after an emotional affair and/or sexual affairs.
 Here are the signs:

 You may find yourself ruminating about the specifics of the sexual infidelity encounter(s).